Apartment Room Share NYC: The Ultimate Renting Guide

 If you’re dealing with a management company or landlord that has “sanctioned” your apartment share, you may even be able to report the troublesome flatmate to them.

-Allow them to make the necessary steps to improve the situation like sending written warnings or not offering to renew them on the lease.
+Allow them to take the necessary steps to improve the situation, like sending written warnings or not offering to renew the lease.

-This should only be reserved for the more serious situations or roommates who have made life in the apartment miserable.
+This should only be reserved for the more serious situations or roommates who have made the apartment miserable.

 Using Technology to Make Your Apartment Share a Success

-While technology can’t guarantee a perfect outcome for your shared living experience, it can make sharing the financial responsibilities a lot easier.
+While technology can’t guarantee a perfect outcome for your shared living experience, it can make sharing the financial responsibilities much easier.

-Many of the apps created specifically for housemates have fallen off the billing, so to speak, in the past few years, but the good news is there are more than enough bill splitting apps to help you out.
+Many apps explicitly created for housemates have fallen off the billing, so to speak, in the past few years, but the good news is there are more than enough bill-splitting apps to help you out.

 Apps That Help You Split the Bills